tupanstixwebsite.live-website.com - Larry Levine tupan stick (switches) maker

 MONSTER PLAYERS

-The wide/blunt tip is favored by mostt users, but a few high-speed technical drummers may notice the minuscule additional inertia.
+The wide/blunt tip is favored by most users, but a few high-speed technical drummers may notice the minuscule additional inertia.
 If you are one of those special people, I can supply them with reduced tips.
 I am also open to other customizations – let’s discuss.

 WOODWORK